Boston College vs. Temple NCAA Football Odds, Plays and Insights | September 18, 2021

 Temple Stats and Trends

-- In games that Temple amasses more than 262 yards, the team is 2-0 against the spread and 1-1 overall.
+- When Temple churns out more than 262.0 yards, the team is 1-0 against the spread and 1-1 overall.

-- The Owls have five turnovers this season, equal to the number of takeaways for the Eagles.
+- This year the Owls have turned the ball over five times, while the Eagles have forced 5 turnovers.

 Boston College Top Players

-- This year, Phil Jurkovec has put up 303 passing yards (303 yards per game) while going 16-for-24 (66.7% completion percentage) and throwing three touchdowns and zero interceptions.
-He has tacked on 61 rushing yards on five carries, averaging 61 yards per game.
+- Phil Jurkovec leads the team with 303 passing yards (303.0 yards per game) and has a 66.7% completion percentage this year (16-of-24) while throwing three touchdowns.
+He also has 61 rushing yards on five carries, averaging 61.0 yards per game.

-- Travis Levy has 32 yards on nine carries (32 ypg), with one rushing touchdown.
+- Travis Levy has run for 32 yards on nine carries (32.0 yards per game), with one touchdown on the ground this year.

-- Zay Flowers has racked up seven receptions for 135 yards, best on his team, and one touchdown.
-He averages 135 receiving yards per game.
+- This season Zay Flowers has seven catches and leads the team with 135 yards (135.0 per game) while hauling in one touchdown.

-- CJ Lewis' stat line this year shows three catches for 67 yards.
-He averages 67 receiving yards per game.
+- CJ Lewis has hauled in three catches for 67 yards (67.0 yards per game).

 Temple Top Players

-- D'Wan Mathis has thrown for 148 yards while completing 32% of his passes (8-of-25), with zero touchdowns and one interception this year (148 yards per game).
+- This season, D'Wan Mathis has recorded 148 passing yards (148.0 yards per game) while connecting on 8 of 25 passes (32% completion percentage), with zero touchdowns and one interception.

-- Jose Barbon has racked up two receptions for 48 yards, best on his team.
-He averages 48 receiving yards per game.
+- This season Jose Barbon has two receptions for a team-high 48 receiving yards (48.0 per game).

-- Randle Jones' stat line this year shows one catch for 38 yards.
-He averages 38 receiving yards per game.
+- Randle Jones has hauled in one catch for 38 yards (38.0 yards per game).